mkopylenko/github-scanner/readme.txt

 2. cd to project's folder
 3. Run "npm install"
 4. Copy attached ".env" file to the root of the project
-5. Start the server: npx ts-node src/index.ts
+5. Start the server: npx ts-node src/index.ts (it will be running on localhost:4001)

 Postman links for testing:
 List repositores: